mmiedaner/security/pmat/README.md

 Of course you may as well send a message from the page itself in this scenario
 - simply use the other "Send message" button.

+And finally you may include the script to send messages into the attack frame you load and avoid the "Send message" buttons completely - that's up to you.